 If you are interested in having The Crucible host a workshop, please contact email@example.com.

-• Twelve Cole Middle School students convened after school and visited The Crucible, twice a week for five weeks.
-During these ten, two-hour visits, the students designed and fabricated a bench for their school campus.
+Twelve Cole Middle School students visited The Crucible after-school, twice a week for five weeks during which they designed and fabricated a bench for their school campus.
 Artists gave welding, blacksmithing and woodworking demonstrations, followed by general and specific safety training.
-Over the course of the ten sessions students had the opportunity to design a bench and then fabricate their design, using their newly learned techniques in blacksmithing, welding and woodworking.
+The students then designed and fabricated a bench, using their new knowledge.
 The installation of the bench took place during the school’s graduation ceremony as a celebration of Cole School and the potential for dynamic collaboration between West Oakland organizations.